SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Immutable Form**
 >
-> The mournling's shape can't be changed by any external effect
+> The mournling's shape can't be changed by any external effect.

 > ⭐️ **Rupture**
 >